Creating Positive Change

 Grants are not made to or for:

-- Events (including but not limited to): auctions, dinners, benefits/fundraisers, festivals, health fairs, conferences, tournaments, workshops
+- Events (including but not limited to): auctions, dinners, fundraisers, festivals, health fairs, conferences, tournaments, workshops, or event tickets

-- Outreach ministries or projects of only one congregation
+- Religious outreach projects that serve only one congregation

-- Program expenses that occur on a regular basis (i.e. annual workshop series, membership dues, regularly needed medical equipment or patient care)
+- Ongoing program expenses, such as annual workshop series, membership dues, regularly needed medical equipment, or patient care costs

 - Regularly supported activities of fundraising organizations